junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Martin scowls at him, shifting between John and Dean, eyes lingering on the bare angel.
 "Fine," he grits out at last.

-John regards the enslaving set.
+John regards the enslaving set the cellar has.
 "Mind if we take the cuffs and those things, too?
 It could come handy."

 Martin glares at him harder, answering bitterly, "Sure."
 He stomps out.